 One area ripe for cooperation is building more micromobility friendly infrastructure.

 Regardless of the particular tack taken, both governments and micromobility providers have important roles to play:

-- Providers should be proactive in addressing city concerns.
+Providers should be proactive in addressing city concerns.
+Many increasingly are.
 This can range from providing helmets and locks to increase safety and reduce vandalism, increasing education of riders, to using technology or more punitive measures to deter undesirable behavior, such as sidewalk riding.
 In almost every instance, a fundamental building block could be ensuring that city leaders have the data necessary to make informed policy.
 Providers should collaborate with officials to determine the appropriate technical standards, APIs, and types of data to be shared.

 As with so many issues in the future of mobility, the crux of the micromobility challenge typically lies in finding the right balance between safeguarding today’s public interest and still fostering innovations that can ultimately benefit consumers and the broader transportation system.
 Given micromobility’s many potential benefits, there likely exists an equilibrium that serves the interests of cities, citizens, and service providers.
 Getting there will likely demand relationships built on trust among all parties, while still allowing competition and new entrants.
 And—also like many other emerging mobility issues—there is no single formula that players can apply equally everywhere.
 But by working through the thorny issues now, learning from new data, and taking to heart key lessons, everyone can be better prepared when the next mobility innovation—such as autonomous vehicles moving people and goods—comes onto the scene.